ouspg/CompSec-return-templates/README.md

 This repository is meant for returning all of the tasks, what you are doing in labs.
 Additionally final coursework can be returned here.

-The actual instructions for tasks are [here.](https://github.com/CompSec-2019/CompSec)
+The actual instructions for tasks are [here.](https://github.com/ouspg/CompSec)

-You will update and add all of your work here during the course.
+You will update and add all of your work on laboratory exercises into this repository during the course.

-*Excluding* (Do not return) possible lecture questionnaires here, in case you are doing those.
-These will be returned directly to [Moodle](https://moodle.oulu.fi).

 ## How to proceed?

 For each lab, you have to choose:
+ * Take the weekly exam in Moodle.
- * Make lab assignment and add it here.
+ * Make the lab assignment, add your answers here and return link to this repository in Moodle.
 Max. grade is five (5).

  OR

- * Make lecture tasks/diary and return it directly to [Moodle](https://moodle..oulu.fi).
+ * Only take the weekly exam in Moodle.
 Max. grade is one (1).

 There is corresponding template for each laboratory exercise in this repository.